What is a frugivore?

 There are frugivorous animals among many animal classes, like mammals (including primates), birds, reptiles, and insects.
 Weirdly, frugivore research has long mainly focused on birds – not on our closest relatives, the primates.
 Research on frugivory in primates includes humans and should therefore be of major interest to understanding our natural diet.

-Examples of different types of frugivores: Orangutans, toucans, grey parrots, maned wolves, iguanas, fruit bats (flying fox), some turtles and lizards, and fruit flies.
+Examples of different types of frugivores are orangutans, toucans, grey parrots, maned wolves, iguanas, fruit bats (flying fox), some turtles and lizards, and fruit flies.
 All of the larger frugivores are tropical species.

 Are humans frugivores?

 Humans are taxonomically placed within the family of great apes, of which all are highly frugivorous (including gorillas).
-Humans are not only genetically closely related to other apes, we are also highly attracted to fruits in nature, and our biology is typical for a tropical frugivorous (primate) species.
-When looking at human dietary anatomy and physiology, it is hard to deny the frugivorous traits of humans – and that we should consider a re-classification as frugivorous omnivores, like our closest relatives, the chimpanzees.
-A frugivorous omnivore is able to eat a broad range of foods, but their preferred and optimal foods are fruits in the wild.
+Humans are not only genetically closely related to other apes; just like them, we are highly attracted to fruits in nature, and our biology is typical for a tropical frugivorous (primate) species.
+When looking at human dietary anatomy and physiology, it is hard to deny the frugivorous traits of humans!
+So much so that – once we have the eyes to see it – we must ask ourselves why this topic is never even discussed in science or the public.
+However, a classification of humans as frugivorous omnivores, like our closest relatives, the chimpanzees, would make much sense: A frugivorous omnivore is able to eat a broad range of foods, but their preferred foods – and optimal staple foods – are fruits in the wild.

 Humans share most diet-related biological characteristics with frugivorous primates: Digestive tract, microbiome, and color-vision are just a few examples.
 One interesting trait is that we have lost the internal production of vitamin C (genetic mutation).
 This means we need to obtain a large amount of vitamin C from our diet, while most mammals produce vitamin C themselves!
 Many frugivore species have lost vitamin C production independently, like frugivorous bats, guinea pigs, and all primates (read more here).

-Many more features are perfectly shaped for fruit-eating, which equips humans as specialized frugivores in nature!
+Many more features are perfectly shaped for fruit-eating, which equips humans and chimpanzees as specialized frugivores in nature!
 Learn more:

 Aren’t chimpanzees omnivores?